titaniumnetwork-dev/muun-server/README.md

 # muun-server

-The easiest way to deploy your own (Muun server)[https://muun.cf/].
+The easiest way to deploy your own [Muun server](https://muun.cf/).

 Submit an issue with your muun proxie(s) url's to get your server put on the official muun Alt proxy list.